goauthentik/authentik/website/integrations/services/gitlab/index.md

 Paste the following block in your `gitlab.rb` file, after replacing the placeholder values from above.
 The file is located in `/etc/gitlab`.

-To obtain `idp_cert_fingerprint`, navigate to the admin interface's _System_ section and select _Certificates_.
+To get the value for `idp_cert_fingerprint`, navigate to the admin interface's _System_ section and select _Certificates_.
 Then, expand the chosen certificate and copy the SHA1 Certificate Fingerprint.

 ```ruby
 gitlab_rails['omniauth_enabled'] = true